sagorika1996/outreachy-mockup/README.md

 aren't associated with it.
 This view shows all the articles starred by the user.
 4. Complete contribution list: Shows the complete list of contributions made by the user ordered by timestamp.

+Further ideas, not included in the designs as of now (will work on them soon):
+1. A timeline of events can also be added to showcase in detail every important event in a chronological manner.
+2. Adding filter options on contribution list: This will provide the user with the ability to filter out contributions made in only in a particulart domain, between particular dated, on particular types of articles.

 The ideas are similar to the already existing contribution summary tools like [Github](https://github.com/), [Stackoverflow](https://stackoverflow.com/).
-There are many unknowns which can be discussed over and finalised later.
-Further a timeline of events can also be added to showcase in detail every important event in a chronological manner.